Juanma Valenzuela

-Juan Marcelo Valenzuela Henríquez is a Chilean politician and media-public figure.

-He was elected as a member of the Chamber of Deputies of Chile, representing the 7th District in the Region of Valparaíso for the 2026-2030 legislative term, under the banner of the Party of the People.
+Juan Marcelo Valenzuela Henríquez (born 19 May 1986), known as Juanma Valenzuela, is a Chilean politician and media-public figure.
+He was elected as a member of the Chamber of Deputies of Chile, representing the 7th District in the Region of Valparaíso.

-Biography

 Valenzuela emerged in public life as a local figure in Valparaíso, active in media and campaigning for representation of sectors he characterises as “outsiders” of traditional politics.
 He has used social media, streamed content, and publicly challenged established polling mechanisms.